Skip to Content

 This is our complete guide to renting pocket WiFi in Japan so you can stay connected online during your travels.

 If you're planning a trip to Japan, renting a pocket WiFi is a great way to stay connected during your travels without incurring roaming charges or having to buy a new SIM card.
-Whilst it is true public WiFi hot spots have become more available over the past few years, you'll quickly realise it won't be enough to keep you connected on the road, hence the need to invest in a pocket WiFi.
+Whilst it is true public WiFi hot spots have become more available over the past few years, you'll quickly realize it won't be enough to keep you connected on the road, hence the need to invest in a pocket WiFi.

 This small portable WiFi device has completely changed the way people travel.
-Whereas before, you would most likely need to buy several prepaid SIM cards for every single traveller in your group, with one standalone pocket WiFi you can instead connect multiple devices at once, with unlimited internet access.
+Whereas before, you would most likely need to buy several prepaid SIM cards for every single traveler in your group, with one standalone pocket WiFi you can instead connect multiple devices at once, with unlimited internet access.
 It's also light, easy to transport, and fits comfortably in your pocket.

 During our extensive travels in Japan as a gay couple, we tested renting a pocket WiFi with several providers and found it to be an essential item to add to any travel shopping list.
 However, there are so many different options to choose from that it can be quite overwhelming to decide which one is best for you.
 We, therefore, put together this comprehensive guide to renting a pocket WiFi in Japan with plenty of guidance and clarity to help you decide which one you should pick.